Why Dairy Products are Harmful for Your Child

 The answer: Fresh fruit and fresh vegetables

 Mothers are afraid to stop dairy products.
-Secretly we think something terrible will happen if we stop dairy products - dairy products harmful to your children, trust us on this one.
+Secretly we think something terrible will happen if we stop dairy products.

 It’s not true.
 Something good will happen.